squeek502/lua-arbitrary-binary-string/README.md

 # lua-arbitrary-binary-string

-A Lua library to convert arbitrary binary data into a Lua string literal with various levels of printability.
+A Lua library/tool to convert arbitrary binary data into a Lua string literal with various levels of printability.

 ## As A Command Line Tool